 - The total tax-free lump sum is not more than 25 per cent of the overall value of the benefits you are taking.
-The total lump sum is any lump sum you take from your main LGPS benefits plus the AVC lump sum. - The total tax-free lump sum is not more than 25 per cent of the lifetime allowance or 25 per cent of your remaining lifetime allowance, if you have already taken payment of any pension benefits.
-From 6 April 2020, 25 per cent of the lifetime allowance is £268,275.
-It will stay the same until April 2026.
+The total lump sum is any lump sum you take from your main LGPS benefits plus the AVC lump sum. - The total tax-free lump sum is not more than £268,275. - If you have already taken payment of any pension benefits, the total tax-free lump sum is not more than 25% of your remaining lifetime allowance.